xurdedix/atom-erb-comment/README.md

 ```
 apm install erb-comment
 ```
+### Key config

-Set it to the key you want in the file `atom/keymap.cson`:
+Set the key you want in the Edit > Keymap menu.
+Adding this code to the end of the file `keymap.cson`:
 ```
 'atom-text-editor:not([mini])':
    'ctrl-/': 'erb-comment:toggle'